laurenchambers/DessertDash/README.md

    ```bash
    npm start
    ```
-## Obstacles

-### SQLAlchemy Querying

-Because of how we built our lean database, we needed to create unique ways to query data due to interdependent relationships.
-We defined the necessary relationships between tables and created new methods that allowed us to return information pertaining to multiple tables without running into major conflicts.

-### Likes

-We had issues with React updating and rendering the state of a like without refreshing our entire page.
-Through hours of debugging and collaboration, we realized we overcomplicated the issue from the start.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/tedjanton/DessertDash/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/laurenchambers/DessertDash/issues) for a list of proposed features (and known issues).